bokuweb/re-resizable/README.md

 Specifies resize boundaries.

+#### `boundsByDirection?: boolean;`

+By default max dimensions based on left and top element position.
+Width grow to right side, height grow to bottom side.
+Set `true` for detect max dimensions by direction.
+For example: enable `boundsByDirection` when resizable component stick on right side of screen and you want resize by left handler;

+`false` by default.

 #### `handleStyles?: HandleStyles;`

 The `handleStyles` property is used to override the style of one or more resize handles.